 The heart may become dilated; muscle fibers become swollen, fragmented, and vacuolized, with interstitial spaces dilated by fluid.
 Vasodilation occurs and can result in edema in the feet and legs.
 Arteriovenous shunting of blood increases.
 Eventually, high-output heart failure may occur.

-Early symptoms are nonspecific: fatigue, irritability, poor memory, sleep disturbances, precordial pain, anorexia, and abdominal discomfort.
+Early symptoms of thiamin deficiency are nonspecific: fatigue, irritability, poor memory, sleep disturbances, precordial pain, anorexia, and abdominal discomfort.

 Different forms of beriberi cause different symptoms.